Lys-san/differential_geometry/README.md

 ## Geodesics

 Geodesics are one of the fundamental concepts of Riemanian geometry.
 Simply said, a geodesic genelalizes the notion of a straight line in the euclidian space to manifolds.
 For two points "sufficiently close", it is proven that a geodesic minimize arc lengths.
 In addition, the shortest path between two points in general is always a geodesic.
+The major point for a curve to be geodesic is that it should be parametrized with constant speed (in other words, the acceleration is zero).